GZ315200/GZ315200/README.md

 ```

 ## 📖 About me
+* 🤖️ I'm a AI Engineer
 * 💻 I'm a full stack web developer
-* 🤖️ I'm a AI developer
 * 🎨 I'm also a big data developer
 * 🪚 Kafka & Real-time system player
 * 🎓 I'm a Computer Science student (graduating in June 2016)